-- Exempt Development refers to development of minimal environmental impact that does not require development consent (DA approval) from Council, or - 2.
-Complying Development is small scale low impact development that requires a Complying Development Certificate from either Council or a Private Certifier, or https://www.planningportal.nsw.gov.au/find-anarea/council/leeton

-3. Local Development - is development that does not meet the criteria for Exempt or Complying Development.
+- Exempt Development refers to development of minimal environmental impact that does not require development consent (DA approval) from Council, or - Complying Development is small scale low impact development that requires a Complying Development Certificate from either Council or a Private Certifier, or - Local Development is development that does not meet the criteria for Exempt or Complying Development.
 A Development Application is required.